 - Do you sometimes want to continue your drug and alcohol use when you’re by yourself?

-If you answered yes to any of these questions, or believe you have an addiction, consult your student health care center today and find out what your options for treatment are on campus.
-Addiction is a serious growing crisis for college students today, and can be effectively treated with the help of a trained healthcare professional.
+If you answered yes to any of these questions, or believe you have an addiction, consult your healthcare provider today and find out what your options are for treatment.
+Addiction is a serious growing crisis for college students today but it can also be effectively treated with the help of a trained healthcare professional.

-- Substance Abuse and Mental Health Service Administration: This is an agency within the Department of Health that works towards advancing behavioral health in the United States.
-This site has extensive information on substance abuse, a treatment locator by zip code, and a national hotline available 24/7, 365 days a year for individuals suffering from substance abuse.
+SAMHSA is an agency within the Department of Health that works towards advancing behavioral health in the United States.
+This site hosts extensive information on substance abuse and a treatment locator by ZIP code.
+SAMHSA’s national hotline (1-800-662-4357) is available 24/7, 365 days a year for individuals suffering from substance abuse.

-- National Council on Alcoholism and Drug Dependence: This organization provides support for those suffering from substance abuse.
-The site has information for every stage of addiction, from admitting your issues to recovery; it also hosts a directory of programs and services offered in your area.
+NCADD is an organization that provides support for people suffering from substance abuse.
+The organization’s site hosts information for every stage of addiction, from admitting your issues to recovery.
+It also hosts a directory of programs and services offered in your area.

-- Alcoholics Anonymous: This 12-step program is designed to give alcoholics the opportunity to rebuild their lives and learn to live without alcohol.
+This famous 12-step program is designed to give alcoholics the opportunity to rebuild their lives and learn to live without alcohol.
 AA provides members with a support group and sponsor to help through the rough patches.
-You can find a location for a meeting near your zip code on their site.
+You can find a location for a meeting near your ZIP code by way of AA’s site.

-- Narcotics Anonymous: Much like AA, this is a 12-step program designed to help those who have developed a dependency on drugs.
-You can find meetings near you, publications and news, and the support you need to break your habit and work through addiction.
+Much like AA, NA administers a 12-step program designed to help those who have developed a dependency on drugs.
+You can find meetings near you, publications, news, and the support you need to break your habit and work through addiction.

 Know Your Rights as a Student

-There has been much discussion on the lack of effectiveness or support from universities on the growing mental health crisis on campus.
-Both schools and students have the same goal of getting mental health treatment to students in need, but both are having a difficult time finding middle ground.
-Students are becoming increasingly aware of the fact that more and more of their peers are being reprimanded for reporting their crises to healthcare center professionals, sometimes being kicked off campus and forced into hospitalization, even though their crisis didn’t necessarily require them to do so.
-A recent Newsweek exposé related the story of a Princeton student whose rash decision to overdose, a clear sign of mental distress, was met by the university’s decision to force the student to withdrawal, sticking his family with a hefty bills for his few weeks of attendance at the school.
+University responses to the growing mental health crisis on campus have been controversial.
+Commentators often deem university responses to mental health crises as inadequate or are even counterproductive.
+Students are becoming increasingly aware of the fact that more and more of their peers have been reprimanded for reporting their crises to campus healthcare center professionals.
+Students are sometimes kicked off campus and forced into hospitalization, even though their crisis didn’t necessarily require them to do so.
+For example, a recent (2014) Newsweek exposé relates the story of a Princeton student whose decision to overdose, a clear sign of mental distress, was met by the university’s decision to force the student to withdrawal, sticking his family and himself with hefty bills for the few weeks he attended the school.